wearekuva/oui/README.md

 `npm install dui`

-Import dui and render a slider
+Create an api and define some properties
 ```javascript

 let api = {